Road Scholar Director

 Thomas Hemmerick is a former Trustee from 2008-2014 and a former chairman of the Grumblethorpe committee.
 Tom is a retired architect and engineer who graduated from RPI and served in the Peace Corps.
 He has restored two historic properties in Germantown for condominium use.
 One of these properties, The Blue Mansard, won recognition from The Preservation Alliance.
 Tom also served as the PhilaLandmarks representative on the Historic Germantown Board.

-For a third term ending at the Annual Meeting in 2022:
+For a fourth term ending at the Annual Meeting in 2025:

 Bishop David G. Evans is Pastor of the 27,000 member Bethany Baptist Church in Lindenwold, NY.
 Author of Healed Without Scars, and CEO of David G. Evans Ministries, he also serves as the Chair of the Board of Trustees of Lincoln University.